Live Music at Victory Square

 Victory Square is a small park with a cenotaph at 316 West Hastings Street.
 It’s located about 4 blocks south of Gastown’s Water Street, has a grassy lawn and is surrounded by beautiful older buildings.

-In 2018 bands scheduled to play at the Victory Square Block Party are listed below.
-When you look at the list you’ll know they aren’t big-name groups nor completely mainstream.
-Some of them though are still pretty good, especially if you like punk, alternative and up-and-coming bands.
+In 2022 bands that are scheduled to play at the Victory Square Block Party are listed below.
+When you look at the list you’ll know most aren’t big-name groups nor completely mainstream.
+Some of them though were still pretty good, especially if you like punk, alternative and up-and-coming bands.

 Note: What’s great music to some, isn’t so hot for others.
 Also, what’s a “best place” for some folk isn’t so appealing to others.
 Some people will love this music, venue and the block party atmosphere, while others won’t see the point.
 Isn’t it great that we’re all different!

 Below are some tips and bits of information to help you make the most out of your visit to the Victory Square event (and help you decide if it’s something for you, or if the ticketed Concerts at the PNE or free Bands on the Beach event at Harrison Hot Springs are more your style).